CeON/dataverse/doc/sphinx-guides/source/api/native-api.rst

 ===================  =============  ===========
 pattern              string         Pattern describing which labels should be affected by the replace operation.
 Label matching works in two modes.
 When wildcard (*) is used, the pattern is matched against the whole label and the wildcard stands for any number (including zero) of any characters.
-When the wildcard is not present, there is a check whether the label contains the given pattern. filesToExcludeIds    array<number>  List of datafile ids, which should be excluded from the replace operation. filesToIncludeIds    array<number>  List of datafile ids, which should be included into the replace operation. from                 string         Java-type regex pattern describing the fragment of label that should be replaced (see `documentation <https://docs.oracle.com/javase/8/docs/api/java/util/regex/Pattern.html#sum>`_) to                   string         String used as a replacement for the matching fragments of label preview              boolean        If set to true, the results of replacement are showed, but not persisted in any way
+When the wildcard is not present, there is a check whether the label contains the given pattern. filesToExcludeIds    array<number>  List of datafile ids, which should be excluded from the replace operation. filesToIncludeIds    array<number>  List of datafile ids, which should be included into the replace operation (even if the datafile label does not match the pattern). from                 string         Java-type regex pattern describing the fragment of label that should be replaced (see `documentation <https://docs.oracle.com/javase/8/docs/api/java/util/regex/Pattern.html#sum>`_) to                   string         String used as a replacement for the matching fragments of label preview              boolean        If set to true, the results of replacement are showed, but not persisted in any way